andrasq/qlogger/Readme.md

 By using filters it is possible to daisy-chain loggers so messages are observed and logged to multiple locations.

+Two very simple filters are built in; each adds a timestamp and the loglevel. filterBasic() produces a plaintext logline, the json filter a json bundle with fields "time", "level" and "message".
+The json filter can log text or objects, and can merge fields from a static template object into each logline.
+The standard fields "time", "level" and "message" in the template object are overwritten with the run-time values; this can be used to control the order of the fields in the output.

+        var filterBasic = require('qlogger/filters').filterBasic;
+        logger.addFilter(filterBasic);
+        logger.info("Hello, world.")
+        // 2014-10-19 01:23:45.678 [info] Hello, world.

+and

+        var JsonFilter = require('qlogger/filters').JsonFilter;
+        var loglineTemplate = {
+            time: 'overwrite',
+            level: 'overwrite',
+            hostname: 'local.host',
+            custom1: 123,
+            message: 'overwrite'
+        };
+        jsonFilter = JsonFilter.makeFilter(loglineTemplate);
+        logger.addFilter(jsonFilter);
+        logger.info("Hello, world.");
+        // {"time":1414627805981,"level":"info","hostname":"local.host","custom1":123,"message":"Hello, world."}

 ### error( message )

 Log an error message.
 Error messages will be logged by all loglevels,